 Stephen M. Hladik, Esquire, is a principal in the law firm of Hladik, Onorato & Federman, LLP.
-Formerly a Deputy Attorney General in charge of the Harrisburg office of the Pennsylvania Bureau of Consumer Protection, Steve brings a broad range of experience to his mortgage foreclosure, bankruptcy, tax sale and UDAAP legal practice.
+Formerly a Deputy Attorney General in charge of the Harrisburg office of the Pennsylvania Bureau of Consumer Protection, Steve brings a broad range of experience to his mortgage foreclosure, bankruptcy, tax sale, and UDAAP legal practice.

 A graduate of the Pennsylvania State University, Steve’s interest in history and politics grew into a desire to study law while taking a constitutional law class, among others, as an undergraduate.
 Steve pursued and obtained his law degree from Widener University, with honors, where he was named Internal Managing Editor of the Law Review.

-Steve is admitted to practice before the Supreme Courts of Pennsylvania, New Mexico and New Jersey, the U.S. Court of Appeals for the Third Circuit and the U.S. District Courts for the Eastern, Middle and Western Districts of Pennsylvania, New Jersey, Puerto Rico, and New Mexico.
+Steve is admitted to practice before the Supreme Courts of Pennsylvania, New Mexico, and New Jersey, the U.S. Court of Appeals for the Third Circuit, and the U.S. District Courts for the Eastern, Middle, and Western Districts of Pennsylvania, New Jersey, Puerto Rico, and New Mexico.

-In addition to his legal practice, Steve was elected to three terms as a School Director on the North Penn School Board, and served as Chairman of the Finance Committee, where he oversaw implementation of a $225 million budget.
+In addition to his legal practice, Steve was elected to three terms as a School Director on the North Penn School Board and served as Chairman of the Finance Committee, where he oversaw the implementation of a $225 million budget.
 Prior to service on the School Board, Steve was a member of the Towamencin Township Planning Commission for six years.

 Having been involved since he joined AKL in 1986, Steve served as a Board Member and then the Vice President of the AKL Education Foundation and is currently the Vice President of the National Executive Council of Alpha Kappa Lambda.
 Steve was first appointed to the NEC in 1995.
 Steve has also served on the Corporate Board for Tau Chapter from 1993 through 1996 and then from 2008 to 2018.